 As an unmanned vessel, I want to validate if acquired information is accurate, so that I can base my decision on accurate information.
 Check via communication if the digital representation is accurate.

 As an unmanned vessel, I want to be able to check if they understand my intentions when other ships do not act as expected, so that I know if I should change my strategy.
-The communication should be incorporated in the decision-making process and unexpected actions by others ships should be registered.
+The communication should be incorporated in the decision-making process and unexpected actions by other ships should be registered.

 As a nearby vessel, I want to receive only information which is relevant to me, so that the risk for information overload is limited.
 By switching VHF channels for full conversations, this is similar to the current way of working.

+Requirement on adjustability level of information?
+I.e. all details only what I need, etc. See Google maps

 Use case

 Scenarios are used to create more specific descriptions of step-by-step interactions between the technology and its users (i.e. use cases).
-Use cases include actors, to specify which stakeholders/agents are interacting with each other in a given action sequence.
+Use cases include actors, to specify which stakeholders/agents are interacting in specific action sequences.
 Use cases make the design scenario more concrete by describing exactly how technology makes sure that the problem is solved.
 Use cases are informed by human factors theories as described in the previous chapter.

-The purpose of the use case, as described in this section are: To give insight in all interactions during a common critical situation at sea.
-Tags are used to relate them to the situations and scenarios as described in chapter 3.
-By making it very specific, better insight is acquired in factors which should be taken into account when defining functional requirements.
+The purpose of the use case, as described in this section is: To give insight in all interactions during a common critical situation at sea.
+Tags are used to relate these to the situations and scenarios as described in chapter 3.
+By making it very specific, better insight is acquired in factors that should considered when defining functional requirements.

 USE CASE 83